dennishristov/2048/README.md

 Let's dig deeper into a couple of these:

-- `gird`: a matrix representing the values of the cells possible values are -- 0: empty
+- `gird`: a matrix representing the values of the cells possible values are
+    - 0: empty
-  -- > 0: a visible cell with a positive value
+    - \> 0: a visible cell with a positive value
-  -- OBSTACLE: represents itself
+    - `OBSTACLE`: represents itself
 - the rest are implementation details for how we animate moving and placing the cells

 ## Game Mechanics